rmj86/taylor-bundles/README.md

 Given a parametric curve c(t) = (x(t), y(t)), the concepts are extended as such: The n'th degree Taylor curve of c(t) about t=a is (p(t), q(t)) where p(t) is the n'th degree Taylor polynomial of x(t) about t=a, and q(t) is the n'th degree Taylor polynomial of y(t) about t=a.

-Here is an examplem of a parametric curve (a hypotrochoid) with a 4th degree Taylor curve about a point:
+Here is an example of a parametric curve (an epitrochoid) with a 4th degree Taylor curve about a point:

 ![Figure 6](figures/readme_fig6.png)